mikeKoziol/the-auction-house/README.md

 Created by Michael Koziol

 ## What is The Auction House?
-In essence, The Auction House is a trading application that allows users to trade and auction off items between each other.
+In essence, The Auction House is an auctioning platform that allows users to trade/auction off items between each other.

 *NOTE: This project is meant as a practice excercise, and isn't